pineunity/apmec/doc/source/user/scale_usage_guide.rst

 VNF scaling
 ===========

-VNF resources in terms of CPU core and memory are hardcoded in VNFD template through image flavor settings.
+VNF resources in terms of CPU core and memory are hardcoded in MEAD template through image flavor settings.
 This result in either provisioning VNF for typical usage or for maximum usage.
 The former leads to service disruption when load exceeds provisioned capacity.
 And the later leads to underutilized